Atlanta Law Firm Discusses Legal Issues with COVID-19 Reopenings

 Jul 29, 2020, 11:32 ET

 MORROW, Ga., July 29, 2020 /PRNewswire/ -- The COVID-19 outbreak is an unprecedented pandemic that has impacted every area of our society, and this includes the legal system.
-Attorneys Melody Fox, Chris Fox, and Robert Stein from Stein & Fox, LLC in Atlanta recently shared some of their insights on the legal issues with COVID-19, the shutdowns, and the process of reopening:
+Attorney Melody Fox from Stein & Fox, LLC in Atlanta recently shared some of her insights on the legal issues with COVID-19, the shutdowns, and the process of reopening:

 Question: What are some of the issues with the courts that you have been running into as Georgia has been reopening after COVID-19?
 And how are these issues impacting your clients' cases?